sebasjm/antlr/README.txt

 October 26, 2006

+* Fixed bug where EOT transitions led to no NFA configs in a DFA state, yielding an error in DFA table generation.

 * renamed action.g to ActionTranslator.g
   the ActionTranslator class is now called ActionTranslatorLexer, as ANTLR generates this classname now.
 Fixed rest of codebase accordingly.